reighlan/zombies/memory-bank/architecture.md

 - Contains player position (x, z), team affiliation, and unique identifier
 - Provides type definitions for each property to ensure data integrity
 - Acts as the contract between server and client for player data representation

+## Communication Flow

+1. **Client Initialization**:
+   - ThreeJS sets up the 3D scene and rendering
+   - Colyseus client connects to the server via WebSocket
+   - Client joins the game room and receives a unique session ID

+2. **State Synchronization**:
+   - Server maintains authoritative game state
+   - Changes to game state are broadcast to all connected clients
+   - Clients receive state updates and render accordingly
+   - Only changed properties are transmitted to minimize bandwidth

+3. **Player Interaction**:
+   - Client captures player input
+   - Input is sent to the server via Colyseus messages
+   - Server validates input and updates game state
+   - Updated state is synchronized to all clients

 ## Design Principles